howardks/database-gui/README.md

 # DatabaseGUI
 This GUI was created for CSCI 3432 Database Systems.
 It connects to a MySQL instance hosted on AWS and retrieves data regarding student organizations.
-Screenshots have not been included in this readme yet.
 In order to run this solution, the nuget packages "MySQL.Data" and "CommunityToolkit.WinUI.UI.Controls.DataGrid" must be installed.
+Screenshots have not been added to this readme yet.

 When the application is started, all buttons are disabled except the login button.